Edmonton Remand Centre

 The Edmonton Remand Centre (ERC) is a correctional facility in Goodridge Corners, Edmonton, Alberta, Canada.
-The facility is operated by the Ministry of Justice and Solicitor General of Alberta.
-The original correctional facility originally opened in 1979.
+A pre-trial detention facility, it is operated by the Ministry of Justice and Solicitor General of Alberta.
+It replaces a facility opened in 1979 in downtown Edmonton.
 After overcrowding and additional bed space was required, a second facility was proposed and completed in 2012.
-The new facility named the New Edmonton Remand Centre (NERC) opened on April 12, 2013, and is currently Canada's largest prison.
+The new facility, differentiated as the New Edmonton Remand Centre (NERC), opened on April 12, 2013.
+The NERC is Canada's largest prison.

 Background

 Remand centres are provincial or territorial jails where people awaiting trial for charges they have not yet been convicted of are held for up to two years.
 Since 2004, adults in remand have outnumbered adults serving sentences in provincial institutions.
 The highest rates are in Alberta and Ontario, where in 2019 roughly 70% of incarcerated people in remand centres were awaiting trial or sentencing.